-Waste to Energy processes contaminated dry recyclables, turning them into Solid Recovered Fuel (SRF) or Refuse Derived Fuel (RDF).
+Waste to Energy solutions processes contaminated dry recyclables, turning them into Solid Recovered Fuel (SRF) or Refuse Derived Fuel (RDF).
 These products are sent to waste facilities where they are burned and turned into steam or energy.

 The SRF material is a refined version of the RDF material; the SRF will have the chlorine removed by means of optical technology, to eject the plastics from the waste stream.
-The material will then pass through a secondary shredder to reduce its size before it is dried to minimise the moisture content.
+The material will then pass through a secondary industrial shredder to reduce its size before it is dried to minimise the moisture content.

 The end product can then be baled and wrapped or collected loose in transport trailers, depending on the client’s off-take arrangements.
 The material can be then used as a fuel for the creation of heat in the manufacturing process of cement, for example.